Yana Kudryavtseva: 2013 season

+Kudryavtseva at the 2013 World Championships in Kyiv, Ukraine, performing her hoop routine, achieving a score of 18.533 points and getting silver behind Ukraine's Ganna Ritzatdinova.

 Kudryavtseva then debuted in her first Worlds at the 2013 World Championships in Kyiv, Ukraine.
 During the qualification a technical glitch with the sound repeatedly interrupted the music in her ribbon routine and she had to start her program again.
 Nevertheless, during the finals she won the gold medal in ribbon scoring 18.516 points and in clubs (tied with teammate Margarita Mamun), and took the silver medal in ball and hoop.
 Kudryavtseva won the All-around gold at the 2013 World Championships (Hoop:18.533, Ribbon:18.083, Ball:18.550, Clubs:18.700) with a total 73.866 points beating Ganna Rizatdinova of Ukraine and Melitina Staniouta of Belarus.
 She became the youngest rhythmic gymnast to win the World Championships in the All-around at 15 years old.
 In 25–27 October, Kudryavtseva competed at the World Club Championship, the 2013 Aeon Cup in Tokyo, Japan representing team Gazprom (together with teammates Margarita Mamun and junior Yulia Bravikova) won the team gold.
 She then won the All-around finals at the event.